Introduction: Gaia Horizon / 3d Machining With LIDAR Point Clouds

 Step 1: Sourcing LIDAR Data Sets

 There are many ways to access free digital elevation models, it really depends on the quality of the scan and the specific details of the geography itself that will dictate where you should start to source material.
-I’ve seen other tutorials that use Google Map data, however this usually produces very low poly 3D terrains.
-While these might be perfectly fine as a digital asset in a screen-based application, these meshes are typically too low quality to be worth carving into material.
-Not hating on the low-poly crowd... just sayin.
+I’ve seen other tutorials that use Google Map data, however this usually produces very low resolution 3D terrains.
+While these might be perfectly fine as a digital asset in a screen-based application, these meshes are typically too low quality to be worth carving into material if you want a high level of detail.

-For higher quality results, what I’ve had a lot of success with is what’s called a LIDAR point cloud.
-These are produced either on the ground with teams of people or from the air in a plane or helicopter using high quality laser scanners.
+For higher quality results, I’ve had a lot of success with is what is called a LIDAR point cloud.
+LIDAR is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
+These are produced either on the ground with teams of people or via aircraft equipped with high quality laser scanners.
 While the collection of these scans is a highly specified skill using lots of expensive equipment, luckily there are a few repositories online that share LIDAR data sets for free.

 One of my favorites is a site called OpenTopography (opentopo.sdsc.edu)